xrdocs/telemetry/_tutorials/2017-04-10-using-pipeline-integrating-with-influxdb.md

 This ```[testbed]``` section shown above will work "as is" for MDT with TCP dial-out.
 If you want to change the port that Pipeline listens on to something other than "5432", you can edit this section of the pipeline.conf.
 Otherwise, we're good to go for the input stage.

-​

-### Configuring the Output Stage for InfluxDB
+#### Configuring the Output Stage for InfluxDB

-To push the data to influxdb, we need "metrics" stage in Pipeline.
+To push the data to influxdb, we need a "metrics" output stage in Pipeline.
 The default pipeline.conf file comes with an example metrics stage section called ```[mymetrics]```.
 Taking out the comments, the important lines are as follows:

 {% capture "output" %}